treecreate/webstore/docs/how-to-style-mobile.md

     home.component.tx
 ```

-In case you are trying to edit the styling for phones that are tilted **Default is portrait aka horizontal**;
+In case you are trying to edit the styling for phones that are tilted **Default is portrait aka vertical**;
 just add `and (orientation : landscape)` or `and (orientation: portrait)` and add you code there .
 Example: